Indoor Mold - Parts 1 and 2

 |Wood surfaces||1, 2, 3|

-- As stated above, mold problems affecting less than 10-square foot areas are manageable by homeowners.
+- As stated in the EPA guidelines above, mold problems affecting areas less than 10 square feet are manageable by homeowners.
 When the affected area is greater than this, the EPA and other agencies advise seeking professional assessment.
 If you are concerned with specific items that may have mold infestation, particularly those of sentimental or monetary value, consult a specialist to help you clean these items.
 Finally, should a do-it-yourself mold test reveal the presence of Stachybotrys mold, you should avoid any exposure to the area and seek professional help immediately due to the high toxicity of this dangerous mold.

-- You can find a mold remediation specialist by visiting the
+You can find a mold remediation specialist by: